Money from Queen Mary University of London

 You need to fill out all sections of the form including the income and expenditure sections.
-If you are applying for a non-standard award, you also need to explain your reasons for applying to the fund in the Personal Statement in Section 10 of the application form.
+If you are applying for a non-standard award, you also need to explain your reasons for applying to the fund in the Personal Statement section of the online application form.
 You need to give an indication of how much your financial shortfall is (the difference between your income and expenses) and, if appropriate, what period of time you need financial assistance for.
 If you need advice about completing your application, contact a Welfare Adviser in the Advice and Counselling Service who can help you to fill out the form and explain your circumstances and the financial help you need.

 Barts and the London Annual Fund and the Dental Centenary Fund

 This fund can help medical and dental students, in the clincial years of their course, who are in financial hardship.
 You must make sure that you have tried every other funding option before you apply, including applying to the Financial Assistance Fund (FAF).

 To be eligible, you should have:

 - Obtained the full amount of student finance available to you each year.
 Evidence must be provided and can be downloaded from your SLC loan account in the form of a screenshot which shows the total amount of outstanding loans you have obtained.
 We are aware that your name does not appear on the screenshot but the SMD can verify the amount with the SLC if need be.

 - Have applied for the Financial Assistance Fund (FAF).

-For further details, including whether you are eligible to apply please contact Kate McFarlane in the School of Medicine and Dentistry (firstname.lastname@example.org).
+For further details, including whether you are eligible to apply please contact Kate McFarlane in the School of Medicine and Dentistry.